"Between stimulus and response there's a space, in that space lies our power to choose our response, in our response lies our growth and our freedom."

 What is MBSR?

-This transformative 8-week program that was created by Dr. Jon Kabat Zinn in 1979 at the University of Massachusetts Medical Center teaches tools and practical ways to help cope with stress, anxiety, depression, and pain related to medical conditions.
-It was featured on Bill Moyer’s PBS documentary series healing and the Mind entitled “Healing From Within” and has been studied extensively in the fields of medicine, psychology and neuroscience.
+This transformative 8-week program that was created by Dr. Jon Kabat Zinn in 1979 at the University of Massachusetts Medical Center offers mindfulness training, tools and practical ways to assist people with stress, anxiety, depression, and chronic pain among other challenges.
+MBSR has been studied extensively in the fields of medicine, psychology and neuroscience.

 Who should enroll?